Geometric Boundary Data for the Gravitational Field: The initial-boundary data

 Along with the initial geometric data $h^{ij}$ and $k^{ij}$, these determine a unique solution to the Cauchy problem in the harmonic gauge.
 In geometric terms, $h_{ab}$ and $k_{ab}$ determine a solution which is unique up to a diffeomorphism.

 We now formulate the additional geometric data necessary for the IBVP.
 In the IBVP, there is another natural decomposition of the metric at the boundary ${\cal T}$,

 where $N_a$ is the unit outward normal and $H_{ab}$ is the 3-metric intrinsic to ${\cal T}$.
-The boundary ${\cal T}$ intersects the initial Cauchy hypersurface ${\cal S}_0$ at an edge ${\cal B}_0$.
+The boundary ${\cal T}$ intersects the initial Cauchy hypersurface ${\cal S}_0$ at a 2-dimensional edge ${\cal B}_0$.
 In general, the spacelike normal $N_a$ to ${\cal T}$ is not orthogonal to the timelike normal $n_a$ to ${\cal S}_0$.
-As a result, the geometric initial data must now also include the hyperbolic angle $\Theta_0$ at the edge given by
+As a result, the geometric initial data must also include the hyperbolic angle $\Theta_0$ at the edge given by

 The initial velocity of the boundary with respect to the initial Cauchy hypersurface is governed by $\Theta_0$.